sagemath/trac_to_gh/Issue 7807.md

 # Issue 7807: region_plot does not pass extra arguments to show

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7807

 Original creator: jason